 Common Causes of Wrongful Death

 There are several circumstances that may result in a person’s wrongful death.
-In Florida, any conduct which would have given rise to a personal injury claim had the decedent survived may result in a valid wrongful death claim.
+In Florida, any conduct which would have given rise to a personal injury claim had the decedent survived may also give rise to a valid wrongful death claim.

 Common types of wrongful death cases include:

-In Miami and throughout Southern Florida, negligent and wrongful conduct that occurs in the state’s navigable waters is a leading cause of preventable death.
-Our Miami wrongful death lawyers are skilled in maritime and admiralty law, having recovered millions in settlements and jury verdicts on behalf of our clients.
+Our Miami wrongful death lawyers have recovered millions in settlements and jury verdicts on behalf of our clients.

 What Kind of Damages Can a Survivor Seek?